arangodb-helper/arangodb/docs/Manual/Upgrading/Starter/README.md

 - Rolling upgrades of Cluster setups from 3.3 to 3.4 are only supported from versions 3.3.20 and 3.4.0.

+The following four cases are possible:

+1. You have installed via an installation package (e.g. a `.deb` or `.rpm` package) and you will upgrade this installation using again an installation package (e.g. a `.deb` or `.rpm`).
+2. You have installed via the `.tar.gz` distribution and you will upgrade this installation using again a `.tar.gz` distribution.
+3. You have installed via an installation package (e.g. a `.deb` or `.rpm` package) and you will upgrade this installation using a `.tar.gz` distribution.
+4. You have installed via the `.tar.gz` distribution and you will upgrade this installation using an installation package (e.g. a `.deb` or `.rpm` package).

+Cases 1. and 2. are more common, though cases 3. and 4. are also possible.

 ## Upgrade Procedure

 The following procedure has to be executed on every ArangoDB _Starter_ instance.